The Center for Community Health Partnership and Research

-The Center for Community Health Partnership & Research (CCHPR) is a joint center supported by the Washington University’s ICTS and the Institute for Public Health.
+The Center for Community Health Partnership & Research (CCHPR) is a joint entity supported by the Washington University’s ICTS and the Institute for Public Health (IPH).

-The mission of the CCHPR is to reduce disparities and improve health and wellness in the St. Louis region by fostering bidirectional communication and supporting community-academic partnerships and research endeavors.
+The mission of the CCHPR is to reduce disparities and improve health and wellness in the region by fostering meaningful engagement between communities and researchers.
+CCHPR supports community-academic partnerships and research through the following initiatives:

 See our flyer for a description of our Center initiatives.

 The Community Advisory Board (CAB) was established to help bridge the gap between university research and local communities.
 The CAB is comprised of a diverse group of individuals with strong ties to local communities within the St. Louis region, including surrounding counties.
 Members meet bimonthly to provide recommendation into the goals, strategies and activities of the ICTS and IPH.

 Read more about the current CAB members

 Community Engagement Studios